 Upon finishing high school, Benny and Jack lived apart for the first time in their brief lives, Benny relocating to Miami to study jazz voice/bass and Jack staying local in Los Angeles to hone his classical composition.
 Benny engaged deeper with the American songbook and the art of arranging, often reappropriating the songs of his new heroes Harry Nillsson, Paul Simon, and the Zombies for his jazz classes.
 He also found in playing guitar a new and more portable musical expression with which he could more easily share his favorite and original songs.
 Back home, Jack became entrenched in art song and opera, accompanying his friends singing Mozart, Verdi, Ravel, Britten, Sondheim, and everything in between.
 Even though he was writing exclusively contemporary classical music for dance pieces and chamber ensembles, Jack still reveled in recording artists new to him, especially Joni Mitchell, the Bee Gees, and Stevie Wonder.
 The craft of poetic but concise songwriting magnetized the brothers despite their couple thousand mile-distance, and affirmed Benny’s imminent return to LA after his studies.

 Thus, Jack and Benny united to birth the award-winning project jackbenny.
-They shared their debut show in 2016 with musician-comedian Reggie Watts, and have since played their “sensational, clever, and astute” originals in Los Angeles, New York, Chicago, and Sheridan, Wyoming, where the Wyoming Theater Festival presented a reading of their ‘musicalette,’ Miranda, Please!. jackbenny serves as the house band for Anita Procedure’s bimonthly Queer Cabaret at Tramp Stamp Granny’s in Hollywood and they perform their two-act show of originals once a month in residency at the Lyric Hyperion Theatre in Silver Lake.
+They shared their debut show in 2016 with musician-comedian Reggie Watts, and have since played their “sensational, clever, and astute” originals in Los Angeles, New York, Chicago, San Francisco, and Sheridan, Wyoming—where the Wyoming Theater Festival presented a reading of their ‘musicalette,’ Miranda, Please!—and even in Falam, Myanmar at the Chin Cultural Festival. jackbenny serves as house band for both Anita Procedure’s bimonthly A Queer Cabaret at Tramp Stamp Granny’s and For Good: a Monthly Night of Showtunes to Change the World.
 And together, in a compartmentalizing world insisting to preach fear, jackbenny strives to spread, through the music, happiness and a love of unconditional diversity over the globe.